December 2019 Newsletter

 New Employee rights module from Employment New Zealand for employees

 In brief, the module covers a 30-minute online lesson and short quiz, plus a certificate for those who complete it.
-It is available in six languages: English, Samoan, Hindi, Mandarin, Tagalog and Korean; and has voice overs in all six languages for users who prefer to listen, rather than read, the content.
+It is available in six languages: English, Samoan, Hindi, Mandarin, Tagalog and Korean; and has voice overs in all six languages for users who prefer to listen to rather than read, the content.

 If you want to market this to the potential employees the following can be used in your communications: